kibade/samba-ad-dc/README.md

 README
 ===

+Change Log:
++ v.1.1 (S.Monai, July 7, 2017):
+  - Added clarification to Steps 4 & 6, explicitly stating the need to create new VMs.
+  - Added clarification to Steps 5 & 7, explicitly stating fs1 as the target of the doc.
++ Version 1.00
-Version 1.00 - Initial Commit
+  - Initial Commit (L.Barone)

 Description - Moving forward with Samba AD, you need to do certain things in the correct order.
 This document will guide you through the process.
 Please ***DO NOT MOVE ON UNTIL YOU COMPLETE THE PREVIOUS STEPS!***